-The diagnosis process itself was a nightmare all its own because it seems like every typical doctor handles everything the same exact way.
+The diagnosis process itself was a nightmare all its own because it seems like every typical doctor handles everything exactly the same way.
 You come in and tell them what’s wrong with you and right away they start in with the drugs.
-They don’t even know necessarily what’s going on inside of you or talk to you about what you have and haven’t been eating, your vices and habits, your disposition or possible stress sources contributing to your symptoms, and right away they go into the “let’s try this” routine and write up a script for your symptoms.
-Not only that, but you’ll be going through the gauntlet as well.
+They don’t even necessarily know what’s going on inside of you or talk to you about what you have and haven’t been eating, your vices and habits, your disposition or possible stress sources that may or may not be contributing to your symptoms, and right away they go into the “let’s try this” routine and write up a script for your symptoms.
+Not only that, but you’ll be put through the gauntlet as well.
 You’ll start with a general practitioner who referred me to an E.N.T. (ear nose & throat) specialist, whom referred me to a neurologist, before it was officially established that I have Multiple Sclerosis.
-By this time, the side effects of the smorgasbord of steroids such as Prednisone for the pins and needles and whatever inflammation that was causing me to not be able to tap my foot in an even rhythm nor play a piano scale two handed, the motion sickness pills such as Meclazine for the incessant symptoms of vertigo I was experiencing, the nose sprays, Omnaris and Flonaise, for whatever polyps that the E.N.T., stated might be causing the absolute dentist injection level numbness on the entire right side of my face and head, and the injections directly into right side of my face to bring down the inflammation of the trigeminal nerve that might be causing my facial neuralgia.
+By this time, the side effects of the smorgasbord of pharmaceutical drugs.
+Steroids such as Prednisone for the pins and needles and whatever inflammation that was making me unable to tap my foot in an even rhythm nor play a piano scale two handed; motion sickness pills such as Meclazine for the incessant symptoms of vertigo I was experiencing; the nose sprays, Omnaris and Flonaise, for whatever polyps that the E.N.T., stated might be causing the absolute dentist injection level numbness on the entire right side of my face and head, and the injections of only God knows what directly into right side of my face to bring down the inflammation of the trigeminal nerve that might be causing my facial neuralgia.
 You should’ve seen me, I was a wreck.
 I was slurring my speech, getting double vision here and there, and couldn’t really function normally, not to mention that the steroids made me more than a little bit grumpy.

 Mrs S., whom is like what you would get if you were to genetically splice Liz Lemon with Chloe O’Brien, and Daria, no exaggeration, truer words have never been written.
 But she